 What Is an Umbrella Artwork?

-People describe many things as artwork, for example, a mural on the wall or a painting at the museum.
+People describe many things as artwork, for example, a mural on the wall or a painting at a museum.
 This just shows that you can use anything as a canvas as long as there’s a willing artist.
 This must have been the beauty that umbrella designers long ago discovered when they started to decorate umbrella canopies with fancy images.

 The umbrella is a budding canvas waiting to be explored.
 Many umbrellas have wide canopies that are usually empty before printing.
 Many umbrella manufacturers have decided to use this wide empty space to display different designs, including images of buildings, people, animals, flowers, scenery, company logos, and other branding information.